 I settled in a cosy corner with a small table and power outlets before checking out the rest of the lounge.
 There are plenty of TVs throughout (although all of them tuned Fox news on my visit) and a workspace with lots of desk space.

-Past the high-end coffee machine is a dining area and the bar.
+Past the high-end coffee machine is a dining area and a bar.
 This is the Centurion Lounge’s best feature in my opinion.

-My flight ended up delayed an hour which meant I closed down the Centurion Lounge.
-On the plus, I maximize my three-hour visit and would certainly do it again.
-AMEX does a great job in offering a high-end lounge experience with plenty of comfortable seating options, great food, and even better drinks.
+My flight ended up being delayed an hour which meant I closed down the Centurion Lounge in Vegas.
+On the plus, I maximized my three-hour visit and would certainly do it again.
+AMEX does a great job of offering a high-end lounge experience with plenty of comfortable seating options, great food, and even better drinks.